atom/github/docs/feature-requests/005-editable-diff.md

 The flow of using editable diff is as followed:

-#### 1. Entry point of editable state
+#### 1. The entry point of editable state
 On any given diff view, a user can get a diff hunk into an __editable state__ by:
   - double-clicking on any line within a hunk
   - clicking on a new "edit hunk" button on hunk header
   - if the hunk is selected, pressing specific keys (exact key binding TBD)
-  - "edit" from context menu
+  - "edit" from the context menu
-  - if already in editable state in a previous hunk, navigating with keyboard can exit previous hunk's editable state and enter editable state of the next hunk.
+  - if already in the editable state in a previous hunk, navigating with the keyboard can exit previous hunk's editable state and enter the editable state of the next hunk.

 #### 2. Within an editable state
   - Only one hunk is editable at a time
-  - Visually, it will be very clear when a hunk is in editable state.
+  - Visually, it will be very clear when a hunk is in the editable state.
 In addition to a blinking caret, maybe we can put the whole block in a box or fade out the rest of the diff? :thinking:
   - The editable state behaves almost like it's a normal editor, except that the green background of added lines and red background of deleted lines will be kept.
   - A deleted line will still be visible within the editable state, but it _is not editable_.
-That will be communicated to user in a very clear visual manner:
+That will be communicated to users in a very clear visual manner:
-    - The cursor for hovering over deleted lines will show up as arrow as opposed to text cursor.
+    - The cursor for hovering over deleted lines will show up as an arrow as opposed to text cursor.
-    - When navigating with keyboard, deleted lines will be skipped as if they don't exist.
+    - When navigating with the keyboard, deleted lines will be skipped as if they don't exist.
-    - When dragging cursor to highlight a block of text, deleted lines will not get highlighted.
+    - When dragging the cursor to highlight a block of text, deleted lines will not get highlighted.

 #### 3. Exiting editable state:
 Upon exiting editable state, the changes will be immediately saved to the corresponding file on disk.
 And the diff view would re-render with the new file patch, and scroll position will remain unchanged.

 A user can exit the editable state by:
   - clicking outside of the editable area
-  - pressing `esc` or `cmd-s`
+  - pressing `ESC` or `cmd-s`
   - performing actions such as stage/unstage, jump to file, etc.

 </details>

 ##### Rationale for not going this route:
 - Having to explicitly toggle into an editable state is similar to behaviour seen in dotcom, but this goes against our editor-first approach.
-It's called an _editor_ for a reason afterall -- things are expected to be editable.
+It's called an _editor_ for a reason after all -- things are expected to be editable.
 - Since [the majority of the existing diff view usage will be editable](#what-is-editable), it makes sense to default to the editable state, and only communicate to users when it's an exception (i.e. read-only).